23.6 Build Profiles

 ).
 Can improve performance but increases link times.codegen-units

-: Number of parallel code generation units.
+: Number of parallel code generation units for compiling the package’s crates.
 More units mean faster compilation but potentially less optimal code.1

 can yield the best optimizations.panic